agm1988/rubymotion-cookbook/chapters/helloworld.md

 We dont know what parameters are required but nothing big is lost, as the worst that might happen is the console crashes, but it is still a rare occasion.

-Whatever code works fine on console gets added to your editor and then gets commited to you repository and you are making progress one line at a time.
+Whatever code works fine on console gets added to your editor and then gets committed to you repository and you are making progress one line at a time.

 Think about doing it on Xcode, each compile would take its time, and would be not the best way to develop quickly.